TajaKuzman/Parlamint-translation/README.md

 | [('Pastuch', 'Pastuchová')]   |       434           |
 | [('Zaoralek', 'Zaorálek')]    |       426           |
 | [('Marks', 'Marksová')]       |       420           |

+There is no < head > tag in the corpus.

 ### ParlaMint-BG